 Day 05: - Acclimatization day in Namche

 Accommodate your body to the high altitude of Namche as you have gained a much height previous day.
 Set in a natural amphitheater looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazaar is one of the most attractive settlements in the Khumbu region.
 We will have a full day rest so that we won’t face any problem ahead.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.
+You have full day leisure for a beautiful panoramic view or stroll around the market.
+You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde, and so on.

 Day 06: - Namche Bazaar trekking to Thame (3750m/12303ft): walking hours: 5-6 hours

 The most exciting acclimatization trek Namche takes you along the Bhote Koshi to Thame.
 The trail enters a pretty forest of pines and rhododendrons.
-Pass ancient mud plastered Stupa at Phurte, and follow the path to Tesho.
+Pass ancient mud-plastered Stupa at Phurte, and follow the path to Tesho.
 You’ll roll into Thamo and Thamo Gompa.
 At the end of the spur, the trail drops steeply to the Khumbu hydroelectric project plant and then turn to the Thame for night stay.
-Thame is at the end of Khumbu Valley and iconic value of Thame is its terrain the people which are untouched by the effects of modern civilization.
+Thame is at the end of Khumbu Valley, and the iconic value of Thame is its terrain, the people which are untouched by the effects of modern civilization.

 Day 07: - Thame to Lungden (4500m/14764ft): walking hours: 5-6 hours

-Ascending the trail to Tarngga, it’s gentle stroll from Thame.
-You’ll cross marulung (4200m) on the east bank of Bhote Koshi.
+Ascending the trail to Tarngga, it’s a gentle stroll from Thame.
+You’ll cross mauling (4200m) on the east bank of Bhote Koshi.
 The final descent to Lungden follows a narrow valley clogged with giant boulders.
 During the walking, you can observe varieties of plants and animals with unique Sherpa culture.

 Day 08: - Rest day and explore around

 Today we can go for a visit to Napa Valley, which falls on the old trade route to Tibet.
 Hike to Darkyachhulung Peak.
-Visit Marlung sacred site of Warfield.
-Hike to Lake Cho Relmo, Back to stay in Lungden at a very simple guest house.
+Visit Marlung’s sacred site of Warfield.
+Hike to Lake Cho Relmo, Back to stay in Lungden at a straightforward guest house.